claudialphonse78/Js30/01-JSDrumKit/README.md

 ` audio.currentTime=0;` which will reset the audio

+The `propertyName` property returns the name of the CSS property associated with the transition, when a transitionevent occurs.

 ### Toggling Styles

 - Since we are pressing a key and to show the effect we want to change the css states.
 This is achieved by using